antmicro/kenning/docs/source/kenning-api.md

 * a [](optimizer-api) class - optimizes and compiles the model,
 * a [](runtime-api) class - loads the model, performs inference on compiled model, runs target-specific processing of inputs and outputs, and runs performance benchmarks,
 * a [](protocol-api) class - implements the communication protocol between the host and the target,
+* a [](dataconverter-api) class - performs conversion of data between different formats used by surrounding blocks,
 * a [](dataprovider-api) class - implements providing data for inference from such sources as camera, TCP connection, or others,
 * a [](outputcollector-api) class - implements parsing and utilizing data coming from inference (such as displaying visualizations or sending results via TCP).